The Lover of Wisdom I

 - Agapé: Selfless, benevolent, unconditional love.

-- Philosophy is delineated by way of two contrasts:
+The philosophers are delineated by way of two contrasts:

 - The philosophers are not ordinary folks.

-- The philosophers are not other intellectuals.
+- The philosophers, whose craft is reason, are not other intellectuals.
+[Hyunsung]

 - Not poets like Hesiod or Homer.